BYLAWS OF THE ASSOCIATION OF TRANSLATORS AND INTERPRETERS OF

 5.5 A majority of the officers shall constitute a quorum for transaction of business at any meeting of the Board of Directors.

-5.6 The Board of Directors shall meet as often as the interests of the Association require.
+5.6 The Board of Directors shall meet as often as the interests of the Association require, but at least six times a year.

 5.7 Duties of Officers

-5.7.3 The secretary shall keep the minutes at all meetings of the Board and at General Meetings, conduct all the correspondence of the Association and have custody of all records and documents of ATIS, except those required to be kept by the Treasurer.
+5.7.3 The Secretary or the appointed individual shall keep the minutes at all meetings of the Board and at the Annual General Meeting.
+The Secretary may also conduct the correspondence of the Association and have custody of all records and documents of ATIS, except those required to be kept by the Treasurer.

 5.7.6.
-At each AGM the Association shall appoint an Auditor to hold the office for one year.
-The books shall be audited once a year at the end of the fiscal year.
+If applicable, in accordance with the provincial legislation [not-for-profit threshold margin], the Association, at each AGM, shall appoint an Auditor to hold the office for one year.
+The books shall be audited once a year at the end of the fiscal year, if required by the provincial legislation.

-5.7.7 The exam coordinators will be responsible for administering and coordinating the ATIS admission exam, the CTIC certification exam and the “on dossier” certification process.
+5.7.7 The Exam Coordinator will be responsible for administering and coordinating the ATIS admission exam, the CTTIC certification exam and the “on dossier” certification process.

 VI - GENERAL MEETINGS

-6.6 Ten members in good standing, personally present at the opening of a general meeting, shall constitute a quorum.
+6.6 Ten members in good standing, personally present at the opening of the Annual General Meeting, shall constitute a quorum.

 6.7 Members in good standing may be represented by proxies.